Emerging Markets: From Followers to Global Disruptors

 The World’s Factory

-In our daily lives, labels reading “Made in China” or “Manufactured in Taiwan” are never far from reach.
-Most likely, the device you’re reading this on—or several of its parts—were produced in an emerging market economy.
+Most likely, the device you’re reading this on–or several of its parts–was produced in an emerging market economy.

 Moving to a New Era: Four Potential Disruptors to Watch

-Many emerging market businesses, particularly in China, are climbing the value chain to challenge their Western peers on both quality and price.
+Many Emerging Market businesses are climbing the value chain to challenge their Western peers on both quality and price.
 Here are four compelling examples that our Polen Emerging Markets Growth Team has researched, illustrating this dynamic shift.

 Electric Vehicles